-Other important things to consider in the few months prior to retirement:
+Other important things to consider in the months prior to retirement

 Notify Your Department: Once you decide on your retirement date, notify your department head, supervisor, and/or payroll liaison of your expected date.
-Your department must initiate and submit proper forms to the PBS Office; i.e., paperwork for a hand-drawn warrant for any sick/vacation payouts and any other relevant documents.
+Your department must initiate and submit proper forms to the Employee Services Office; i.e. to be included on the monthly time collection for any sick/vacation payouts.

-Sick and Vacation Leave Payout: If you are eligible for any sick and/or vacation payouts, you must confirm your leave balances with your department and arrange to have your department process this payout via a hand-drawn warrant or through the monthly time collection.
+Sick and Vacation Leave Payout: If you are eligible for any sick and/or vacation payouts, you must confirm your leave balances with your department and arrange to have your department process this payout through the monthly time collection.

-Finalize any tax-deferred 403(b), 401(k), and/or 457 deductions: If you plan to tax-defer your sick and vacation leave payout, you must submit election forms to the PBS office at least a month prior to retirement.
+Finalize any tax-deferred 403(b), 401(k), and/or 457 deductions: If you plan to tax defer your sick and vacation leave payout, you must submit election forms to the Employee Services office at least a month prior to retirement.
 For the PERA 457 plan, you must contact www.copera.org at least two months prior to retirement to enroll or change your contribution election.